OctaDist/OctaDist/docs/index.rst

    The GNU General Public License v3.0.

 .. tip::
-   This documentation is generated as both user and reference code manuals.
+   This documentation is generated be both user and reference code manuals.
    For more details, please go to the development page.